Do I have to pay my fees before I can register?

 I am being sponsored or I have a scholarship.
 Do I need to pay a deposit before registering?

 Yes, you must pay the initial deposit by your due date in order to register online and hold your seat in the program (if you are a new student).
-Please refer to your invoice and make the minimum required payment.
-Once your sponsoring agency or scholarship
+Please refer to your fees estimate and make the minimum required payment.
+Once your sponsoring agency

 Student Service Centre to submit this letter and to be registered by a member of the Registration department.